microsoft/WhatTheHack/044-AzureIntegrationServices/Student/Challenge-04.md

 ## Tips
 For Scenario 01:
-- To secure APIM to only accept requests routed from Application Gateway, you may need to set-up a policy to filter traffic.
-- Look into networking options for securing function apps.
+- Look into networking options for securing function apps, just use one or the other.
 - To allow routes to external Hello API only, you should configure URL redirection mechanism in Application Gateway so that:
     - All calls to the AGW endpoint with the path /external/* (http://pip-{{unique_id}}.australiaeast.cloudapp.azure.com/external)  would go to https://api.{{unique_id}}.azure-api.net/external/hello
     - While calls to the default path http://pip-{{unique_id}}.australiaeast.cloudapp.azure.com/ returns HTTP 404.
+- To secure APIM to only accept requests routed from Application Gateway, you may need to set-up a policy to filter traffic.

 For Scenario 02:
 - Follow the steps in [Protect a web API backend in Azure API Management using OAuth 2.0 authorization with Azure Active Directory](https://docs.microsoft.com/en-us/azure/api-management/api-management-howto-protect-backend-with-aad), and use the APIM Developer portal as your client app.
 - If using Postman as your client application, you need to [specifiying the Authorization details using OAuth2](https://learning.postman.com/docs/sending-requests/authorization/#oauth-20) which will ask you to log in and consent before sending the generated Access Token.
 Ensure that you specify Authorization Code as the grant type.